What is ulcerative colitis?

 - For more information about living with a stoma, visit the Australian Council of Stoma Associations.

-- To find an accredited practising dietitian, who may be able to help manage your colitis with diet, visit the Dietitians Association of Australia.
+- To find an accredited practising dietitian, who may be able to help manage your colitis with diet, visit the Dietitians Australia.

 Learn more here about the development and quality assurance of healthdirect content.